C2SM/git-course/beginner/Exercise_1_basic_commands.md

 ```

 > [!IMPORTANT]
-> Use your real first and last name as your username and set the same email as your GitHub account.
-Also, ensure your actual name is set on GitHub; otherwise, your commits will appear under different authors.
+> Use your real first and last name as your username, and use the same email address as you have on your GitHub account.
+Also, make sure that your real name is set on GitHub; otherwise, your commits will appear under different authors.

 At the end of this course, you will learn something about repository managers like GitHub.